PAIDiPaidThis.com

 Which whitening method gives the best value?

 Custom take-home trays usually give the best balance of price and results for most people.
-In-chair whitening is quicker but costs more, and the shade often settles to a similar level after a week or two either way.
+In-chair whitening is quicker but costs more, and the shade often settles to a similar level after a week or two either way, so you are largely paying extra for speed rather than a better final result.

 Do I need a dental check before whitening?

-Yes, a dentist should check for decay, gum disease and existing fillings first, because whitening does not work on crowns or veneers and can cause problems on unhealthy teeth.
-This visit may cost extra.
+Yes, a dentist should check for decay, gum disease and existing fillings first, because whitening does not work well on unhealthy teeth and can cause sensitivity or other problems if issues are missed.
+This visit may cost extra on top of the whitening itself, so ask upfront whether it is bundled into the quote.

 Will whitening work on crowns, veneers or fillings?

 No, whitening gel only changes natural tooth enamel.
-Any crowns, veneers or white fillings stay the same shade, which is worth knowing if they are near the front of your smile.
+Any crowns, veneers or white fillings stay exactly the same shade, which is worth knowing if they are near the front of your smile, since you can end up with a visible mismatch rather than an even result.